JamesNK/BookOfDotNetOSS/README.md

 ## How Can I Help?

-1. Please contribute your knowledge to the documentation.
+1. Please contribute your knowledge to the documentation. .NET is evolving rapidly and help is needed to keep these docs up to date.
-2. Let developers know the documentation exists when a question comes up.
+2. Let developers know these docs exists when a question comes up.

 ## License